 Bader Hall and the BISC estate are staffed 24 hours by our security team.
 The team does rounds of the estate and Bader Hall regularly to ensure the safety of all students.

 Blue Light System

 Escorted walks and lifts to and from Bader Hall are available to students.
-To arrange this service please call reception at extension 4400.
+You can arrange this service through Bader Hall Reception.
 The service is available between dusk and sunrise.

-To help keep our students safe, all students at the BISC are required to comply with the Off-Campus Activity Safety Policy (OCASP), through which students are enrolled in the Emergency Support Program (ESP) facilitated by Queen's University International Centre.
+Your safety is of paramount importance and so to help keep you safe, all students at the BISC are required to comply with Queen's University's Off-Campus Activity Safety Policy (OCASP), through which students are enrolled in the Emergency Support Program (ESP).
 The Emergency Support Program seeks to: